 Robert Johnson remains in remission more than three years after participating in a pioneering immunotherapy clinical trial for his stage IV adenocarcinoma non-small cell lung cancer.

 Lung cancer is divided into two general categories based on its appearance under the microscope: small cell and non-small cell.
 Non-small cell is the more common type and currently accounts for about 87 percent of lung cancers.
 Doctors make a distinction between the two types of lung cancers because treatment approaches differ for each.
-Symptoms … Continued
+There have been many … Continued

 We all know what to expect following a car accident: insurance claims, whiplash, maybe even a broken bone.
 Cancer, though?
 Not so common.
 For 40-year-old Laura Greco, this is what happened following a collision on a snowy day in February 2015.
 If I hadn’t been in the car accident, I wouldn’t have found the cancer … Continued